PREVIOUS

 Remember, Belleek has always exclaimed “Without which

-none is Genuine”, i.e., in reference to a (proper)
+Genuine”, i.e., in reference to a (proper)

 Pottery Mark !!